Outdoor Socket Installation Cost

 During the Job

-- Running the Cable — A spur may be taken from an existing socket to power the external socket, or a cable may be run directly from the consumer unit if this is the safer option.
-The wiring will be installed so it is out of the way and protected from damage.
+- Running the Cable — A spur may be taken from an existing socket, or a cable run directly from the consumer unit.
+For outdoor runs, armoured cable is used to protect the wiring from physical damage and the elements, and will be installed so it is out of the way.

 - Drilling Access — If there is a suitable location near where the socket is required, a hole can potentially be drilled to link an internal socket through to the external one.